purescript-halogen/purescript-halogen/GUIDE.md

           [ H.text (if state.on then "On" else "Off") ]
       ]

-  eval :: Natural Query (ComponentDSL State Query g) eval (ToggleState next) = do
+  eval :: Query ~> ComponentDSL State Query g eval (ToggleState next) = do
     modify (\state -> { on: not state.on })
     pure next